 I love stocks, but they’re extremely volatile.
 When a stock market correction hits, I find comfort in my real estate investments that keep chugging along and generating income.

 Real estate markets have a low correlation with stock markets.
 When you own property directly, or at least own shares through a private crowdfunding platform, you get the true benefit of diversification from the stock market.

 By contrast, publicly traded REITs offer little diversification benefit, as they tend to move in closer correlation with stock markets.

 Investors have many options at their disposal to invest in real estate.

-But for direct investors, those options come down to two ownership styles: buy and hold, or short-term flipping.
+But for direct investors, those options come down to two basic investment strategies: buy and hold or short-term flipping.

 Although people have been doing it since they moved out of caves, flipping houses skyrocketed in popularity in the housing bubble of the mid-2000s.
 Television shows glamorized it, and everyone loves a good “get rich quick” plan.

 Investors who know what they’re doing can earn spectacular returns quickly flipping real estate.
 The problems start arising when new investors fail to get the education they need and dive right in under the false assumption that real estate is intuitive. (“I know about houses; I’ve been living in them my whole life, after all!”)

 Flippers must score a great deal, oversee the renovation on time and on budget, and sell quickly for the full ARV.
 It sounds easy on paper, but it’s easier to run into trouble than you might think.